strues/retinajs/README.md

 ### CSS Preprocessors

-The process for including the Less and Sass mixins is relatively straightforward.
+The process for including the CSS mixins is relatively straightforward.
 Here is a breakdown for each:

 #### SCSS